christophersmith/nestjs-rest-orm-user-microservice/README.md

 ## Installation

-The following commands should be run from the project directory after yuo've installed the requirements above.
+The following commands should be run from the project directory after you've installed the requirements above.

 Install the required node packages and build the project: